 Caterers book up fast too – and if you haven’t booked one, now is the time.
 You will also need a deposit with your caterer, so have that money ready to go.
 Make sure your caterer is available for the date you have booked with your venue.

 If all of the caterers are booked for that date, try something simpler, yet still refined, like a food truck.
-Food trucks are more budget-friendly than most couples realize and it could give your wedding a fun twist.
+Food trucks are more budget-friendly than most couples realise and it could give your wedding a fun twist.

 Don’t Forget the Honeymoon